-- Chapter 43, "Asset API"

-- Chapter 44, "Public Site Search"
+- Chapter 43, "Asset API" - Chapter 44, "Public Site Search"

-- Chapter, "Asset and Publish Events in Content Server"

 Chapter 43 Asset API

 The purpose of this tutorial is to introduce the Asset API to the developer.
 It is meant to be a quick reference and not a substitute for Javadocs.
 Code samples throughout this tutorial illustrate how the Asset API is used.